-Dave’s Delectable Dinners Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.
+Dave’s Delectable Dinners Dog Food receives the Advisor’s top rating of 5 stars.

-The Dave’s Delectable Dinners product line includes 4 canned dog foods.
+The Dave’s Delectable Dinners product line includes four canned dog foods.

 - Dave’s Delectable Dinners Stewie Stew